11 RDs Dish On Personalized Nutrition For National Nutrition Month

-Fun fact: There are over 100,000 registered dietitian members in the Academy of Nutrition and Dietetics alone.
+Fun fact: There are over 100,000 registered dietitian members in the Academy of Nutrition and Dietetics1 alone.
 Dietitians' niche areas of expertise span diverse jobs in hospitals, schools, community programs, universities, private practice, industry, and beyond.
 A proud R.D. myself, I found it wonderful to connect with dietitians from around the country to hear what personalized nutrition practically means to them and the clients they serve.

 From the specific dietary pattern they follow (or don't) to their favorite meals and must-have "MVP" ingredients, these dietitians were eager to dish.

 Check out some of our favorite pieces of advice they shared, and read on for more of their fresh nutrition insights:

 1. Streamlining recipes may help people with gut issues.

 Carol Ireton-Jones, Ph.D., RDN, CNSC

 Specialty: Clinical R.D. for patients with G.I./gut challenges

 2. Legumes are an integral part of a cardiocentric diet.